Suwayomi/Tachidesk-Sorayomi/README.md

 ## Support and help

--   Join Tachidesk's [discord server](https://discord.gg/DDZdqZWaHA) to hang out with the community and receive support and help.
+-   Join Suwayomi's [discord server](https://discord.gg/DDZdqZWaHA) to hang out with the community and receive support and help.

 ## Built Using